Skip to article frontmatterSkip to article content

 http POST :8000/users/ id:=1 name="Alice" email="alice@example.com"

-✅ If a value is missing or of the wrong type, a 422 error is returned automatically.
+✅ if a value is missing or of the wrong type, a 422 error is returned automatically.

-3. Automatic validation and transformation
+Automatic validation and transformation

-Pydantic doesn’t just check types:
+Pydantic doesn’t just check types: it also converts data when possible.

 class Product(BaseModel):